 Your professional skatepark designer should be made aware that scooters and BMX riders will be invited to share the park.
 It’s a safe assumption today, but it doesn’t hurt to bring it up.
 The designer will accommodate those users by reducing blind spots and areas that are only accessible to one type of user.
 Materials and design characteristics can then be grouped accordingly among the skatepark’s features.

 The language of BMX advocacy is plagued by challenges.
 For BMX advocates, there are no easy solutions.
 Skateboarding advocates have it tough, but BMX riders have it even tougher.

-Put together a fundraising event, or events, to create a maintenance fund to offset the increased wear and tear that BMX will introduce.
-Offer this as part of your proposal to revise the No BMX policy.
+Put together a fundraising event, or events, to create a maintenance fund to offset the increased wear and tear that your group may introduce.
+Offer this as part of your proposal to revise the policy.
 This may sound like a “buy off,” but it’s important to remember that the local skateboarders likely had to fundraise for years before the park was open.

-The foundation of the BMX message, when it comes to skatepark access, should be:
+The foundation of an inclusive message, when it comes to skatepark access, might be:

-- We have earned the support of the skateboarders
+- We have earned the support of the skatepark’s current users

-- The reasons for denying BMX access can be resolved to everyone’s satisfaction
+- The reasons for denying access can be resolved in other ways